Case Study

 Bins

-“We had the goal to build the best warehouse in the world,” says Anders Eriksson, Supply Chain Director at Varner.
-“It was important to us to challenge ourselves in this way.”
+“We aimed to build the best warehouse in the world,” states Anders Eriksson, Varner’s Supply Chain Director.
+“Challenging ourselves in this way was crucial to our vision."

 {{quote}}